Skip to content

 “The Engine has gone above and beyond in providing invaluable public affairs services.
 Their holistic approach to support has been pivotal in expanding our network and commercial growth prospects”

 The mass of man-made things now exceeds the dry mass of all living things on Earth — and half of that mass is concrete.
 The environmental toll is equally as vast.
-For every kilogram of cement produced, one kilogram of CO2 is released into the atmosphere, accounting for 8% of global carbon emissions.
+For every new kilogram of concrete's essential ingredient, cement, roughly one kilogram of CO2 is released into the atmosphere, accounting for 8% of global carbon emissions.

 To build a sustainable future for America — rebuilding our crumbling infrastructure, re-industrializing our neglected communities, and expanding our housing capacity — we need a more sustainable concrete foundation.

 That foundation is here.
-In May 2025, Microsoft announced plans to buy 622,500 tons of low-carbon cement to build out new data centers — enough cement to build roughly 31 NFL stadiums.
+In May 2025, Microsoft announced plans to buy 622,500 tons of low-carbon cement to lower its corporate emissions and build critical infrastructure, such as new data centers.
+That's enough cement to build roughly 31 NFL stadiums.
 The supplier?
-Sublime Systems, pioneers of an alternative cement with 90% lower carbon emissions than the portland cement used as the base for most concrete today.
+Sublime Systems, pioneers of an alternative cement technology that has the potential to lower carbon emissions by 90% compared to the portland cement used as the base for most concrete today.

-Portland cement is made by cooking limestone, sand and clay in massive coal-fired kilns running at 1450°C, a process in which half the limestone is wasted.
+Portland cement is made by cooking limestone, sand and clay in massive coal-fired kilns running at 1450°C, a process in which half the limestone is wasted in the air as CO2 emissions.
 In contrast, Sublime Cement® forgoes the energy-intensive kiln entirely with a room-temperature electrochemical process that eliminates waste and extracts critical minerals in the process.
-If powered by renewable energy, the process is completely carbon neutral.
+If powered by renewable energy, Sublime's manufacturing avoids carbon emissions.

 The idea is a game-changer for the sustainability of the construction industry.
-But in order to meet the massive demand that would come from Microsoft and other large-scale projects, Sublime needed a facility to build their clean cement at scale.
-In the fall of 2022, Sublime Systems engaged The Engine for help securing a site to build their first manufacturing plant.
+But in order to meet the massive demand that would come from Microsoft and other large-scale projects, Sublime needed their first commercial facility to retire scale-up risk.
+In the fall of 2022, Sublime Systems engaged The Engine for help securing a site to build their first commercial manufacturing plant.

+Holyoke was ideal for several reasons.
 First, the city is served by a municipal utility — Holyoke Gas & Electric — whose electric supply is almost entirely met through carbon-free hydroelectric power that once fueled the city’s thriving paper industry.
-This would allow Sublime to show the promise of their technology in a timely fashion, with interconnection to the electric grid significantly faster outside of major utilities.
+This would allow Sublime to demonstrate the promise of their technology in a timely fashion, with interconnection to the electric grid significantly faster outside of major utility.
 Second, as a Gateway City, Holyoke is among a group of communities in which the state is trying to promote economic development through projects like Sublime’s.

 “I grew up in western Massachusetts and represented communities a lot like Holyoke in the State Senate,” said Ben Downing, The Engine’s Chief Growth Officer and a former state senator.
 “The idea that a solution to one of the biggest climate challenges could also help revitalize one of these communities gives me more hope that I can accurately express.”